EXCLUSIVE-IMF and Ghana expected to reach staff-level agreement by Tuesday - sources

 ACCRA, Dec 9 (Reuters) - The International Monetary Fund (IMF) and Ghana are expected to reach a staff-level agreement on a loan deal by Tuesday at the latest, said three sources with knowledge of the ongoing talks.

 The IMF did not immediately respond to a request for comment.
-A spokesperson for Ghana's finance ministry said they cannot comment beyond that the negotiations were ongoing.
+A spokesperson for Ghana's finance ministry said they could not comment beyond that the negotiations were ongoing.

 Two sources said that the IMF program was expected to be an extended credit facility, which provides financial assistance to countries.